 - a.
-Project Title: Enter a brief descriptive title for your project.
+Project Title: Enter a brief descriptive title for your project, using no more than 200 characters, including spaces.
 IMLS may use this title for public information purposes. - b.
 Project Description: Enter a brief description (about 120 words) of your project.
 Tell us about the purpose of the project, the activities to be performed, the deliverables and expected